quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Spoofed Ack Attack

 An attacker receives an STK from the server and then releases the IP address on which it received the STK.
-The attacked may in the future, spoof this same address (which now presumably addresses a different endpoint), and initiates a 0-RTT connection with a server on the victim's behalf.
-The attacker then spoofs ack packets to the server which cause the server to potentially drown the victim in data.
+The attacker may, in the future, spoof this same address (which now presumably addresses a different endpoint), and initiate a 0-RTT connection with a server on the victim's behalf.
+The attacker then spoofs ACK frames to the server which cause the server to potentially drown the victim in data.

 There are two possible mitigations to this attack.
 The simplest one is that a